This information explains how having a mutation in the ATM gene may affect you and your family.

 In this resource, the word “family” means people related to you by blood.
 They’re not related to you through marriage or adoption.
 We also call these family members your blood relatives.

-What’s my risk for cancer if I have an ATM mutation?
+What is my cancer risk if I have an ATM mutation?

 An ATM mutation increases your risk for breast cancer.
 It can also increase your risk for pancreatic cancer, but this is less common.

 An ATM mutation may also increase your risk for ovarian and prostate cancer, but more research is needed for us to better understand these risks.
 Your genetic counselor will give you more information about what we know so far and what it means for you.

 While an ATM mutation means you have a somewhat higher risk of developing cancer than the average person, it may not fully explain why your blood relatives has cancer.

 What can I do about my cancer risk if I have an ATM mutation?